Course

 Key Points for Sexual Harassment

-Sexual conduct vs. sexual harassment – Sexual behavior turns into sexual harassment when the recipient receives the behavior in an unwelcome manner.
-The term “unwelcome” refers to unsolicited or uninvited behavior and undesirable or offensive behavior.
+Sexual misconduct vs. sexual harassment – Sexual misconduct is a type of sexual harassment.
+Sexual behavior can turn into sexual harassment when the recipient receives the behavior in an unwelcome manner.
+The term “unwelcome” refers to unsolicited or uninvited behavior and undesirable or offensive behavior (11).

-Females and males can both be victims – Any unwelcome sexual behavior may be considered sexual harassment, regardless of the gender or sex of the perpetrator and recipient.
-Male-on-male, female-on-female, female-on-male, and male-on-female types of harassment may occur.
+Females and males can both be victims – Any unwelcome sexual behavior may be considered sexual harassment, regardless of the gender of the perpetrator and recipient.
+Male-on-male, female-on-female, female-on-male, and male-on-female types of harassment may occur (11).

 It doesn’t only occur in person – Sexual harassment can occur on and off the clock.
 It can occur physically and virtually.
-Unwelcome sexual conduct through email, phone calls, texts, social media postings, and other mediums may constitute sexual harassment.
+Unwelcome sexual conduct through email, phone calls, texts, social media postings, and other mediums may constitute sexual harassment (6).

 Two Types of Sexual Harassment

-2. Hostile work environment – Another method by which an individual may coerce sexual favors is through the threat or actuality of a hostile work environment.
-This refers to creating or threatening to create an intimidating, hostile, or offensive work environment in order to influence sexual favors or behavior.
+- Hostile work environment – Another method by which an individual may coerce sexual favors is through the threat or actuality of a hostile work environment.
+This refers to creating or threatening to create an intimidating, hostile, or offensive work environment in order to influence sexual favors or behavior (7).

 Self Quiz